dmbarbour/glas/docs/GlasDesign.md

 ### Gradual Types

-By default, Glas does lightweight static arity checks, but there is no sophisticated type system built-in unless language modules introduce one post-bootstrap.
-Thus, the Glas type system is ultimately user-defined within the module system.
+By default, Glas does lightweight static arity checkss, but there is no sophisticated type system built-in.
+Language modules can introduce their own type system, type annotations, and safety analyses.
+Thus, the type system is effectively user-defined.

 Glas should work very well with gradual types.
-Access to program definitions as data enables type checks to be applied post-hoc without invasive modification of existing modules to add annotations.
-Use of annotations can potentially support several types of types based on different purposes or perspectives.
-Memoization can provide adequate performance.
+Access to program definitions as data enables type checks to be performed post-hoc, e.g. via assertions in a later module, without invasive modification of existing modules to add annotations.
+It is also feasible to overlay several type systems, with independent analyses.
+Memoization and stowage can mitigate redundant checks.

 ### Graph Based Data

-I've considered using graph based data structures instead of tree based.
-Similar to the current model, each node in a graph has at most two outbound edges, labeled 0 or 1.
-Complex labels would be formed by an arc through the graph.
-The difference is that we can also form directed cycles within this graph.

-I decided against graphs because they are relatively awkward to manipulate with using conventional operators in a purely functional style.
-Also, most cyclic phenomena is actually fractal or temporal, so the ability for finite graph data to usefully model the phenomena is limited.

-Of course, we can still model graph data indirectly using adjacency lists, matrices, DSL programs that construct graphs, or other non-graph structures.
-And it might be worthwhile to develop some accelerated models for working with graphs when Glas is a little more mature.
+I rejected general graphs as the basic data structure for Glas because trees are more simple and adequate for most use-cases.
+However, I think it's still a good idea to develop some language modules around the observation and manipulation of abstract graphs.
+We could implement and eventually accelerate these languages.

 ### Program Search

-I'm very interested in a style of metaprogramming where programmers express hard and soft constraints and search tactics for a program - respectively representing requirements and desiderata and recommendations - then the system searches for valid solutions.
-Glas provides a viable foundation, but it's still a distant future.
-Part of the solution will certainly involve loading 'catalog' modules that index other modules to support search.
+I'm very interested in a style of metaprogramming where programmers express hard and soft constraints and search tactics for a program.
+For example, each program component would declare constraint variables, describe how to compute a result (or fail) based on the values of those variables, and describe potential ways to assign those variables.
+Separately, we search for solutions.
+Glas provides a viable foundation, though the g0 syntax is not suitable for this role.

-Because search in context of Glas modules will be deterministic, we cannot rely on non-determinism to learn or stabilize heuristic choices.
-A challenge will be effective memoization and caching to avoid unnecessary recomputation of choices across minor changes in source.
+A challenge will be achieving effective performance from search in context of deterministic computations.
+Memoization may help if applied carefully.

 ### Provenance Tracking

-I'm very interested in potential for automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
-However, I still don't have a good idea about how to best approach this across multiple layers of language modules and metaprogramming.
-One idea is to keep some source metadata with every bit that can be traced back to its few 'best' sources.
-This seems very expensive, but viable.
+I'm very interested in automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
+I still don't have a good idea about how to approach this without huge overheads.

+### Bitstring Operators?
+Dropped.

+Each node in a bitstring has one or zero outbound edges, each labeled 0 or 1, forming a string such as `01100101` to represent a byte.
+Initially, I defined list ops for bitstrings, blen, bjoin, bsplit.
+Additionally, a few bitwise ops, e.g. bmax is bitwise-or, bmin is bitwise-and, bneg negates each bit, and beq is a negated bitwise-exclusive-or.
+Seven ops total.

+However, in practice I almost never want these operators.
+The conventional uses of bitwise ops are for representing, observing, and manipulating flags, or possibly bit-banging for cryptography.
+In Glas systems, flags are instead represented as a record of labels, one label per flag.
+The list ops aren't very useful since I still need to construct or process bitstrings using loops.
+Cryptography needs acceleration anyways.

+### Simplifying Arithmetic

+Originally the arithmetic operators will preserve sizes of bitstring inputs, i.e. producing sum and carry or product and overflow.
+If we multiply a 16-bit number by a 32-bit number, then product is 16 bits and overflow is 32 bits.
+If we add an 8-bit number to a 32-bit number, sum is 8 bits and carry is 32 bits.
+Similarly, quotient and remainder would be sized matching dividend and divisor respectively.

+In theory, this could simplify static analysis of memory requirements.
+In practice, it is awkward to work around size constraints on numbers by default, especially knowing that lists don't have any particular size limit.
+I've decided to more simply use variable-size natural numbers in all cases.
+We can potentially defer fixed-width number processing to an accelerator.